kaaedit/kaa/README.rst

 Using menu
 -----------

-To display menu, type F1 key or alt+/ (type slash key with alt key).
+To display menu, type F1 key or alt+m (type 'm' key with alt key).
 Each items in the menu has one underlined character.
 The menu item is executed by typing the underlined key with or without pressing alt key.

 Typing escape key hides menu.